PylkijSlon/KoA-PyGUI-Pak-Unpacker-and-Builder/README.md

+This version is no longer being actively developed.
+Instead go to: https://github.com/PylkijSlon/KoA-DDS-Encoder-GUI

 # KoA PyGUI Pak Unpacker and Builder

 Download the executables and run.
 The executables are Windows only at this time.